-Dose-finding: Dosing will begin at the low-dose level in participants $\geq 5$ to <12 years of age.
+Dose-finding: Dosing will begin at the low-dose level in participants $\geq 5$ to $\leq 12$ years of age.
 Controlled enrollment will be required for the first dose level studied in each age group.
-Only a limited number of participants (~4) are dosed before allowing dosing in the remaining participants (~12) in the same age and dose-level group.
+Only a limited number of participants ( $\sim 4$ ) are dosed before allowing dosing in the remaining participants ( $\sim 12$ ) in the same age and dose-level group.
 The IRC will review safety data (e-diary and AE) acquired up to 7 days after Dose 1 for the low-dose level group; upon confirmation of an acceptable safety assessment by the IRC:

-- Dosing may commence at the mid-dose level in the same age group, and - Dosing may commence at the low-dose level in participants $\geq 2$ to <5 years of age.
+- Dosing may commence at the mid-dose level in the same age group, and - Dosing may commence at the low-dose level in participants $\ge 2$ to $\le 5$ years of age.

 The same process will be followed when moving up dose levels in each age group, and when progressing between age groups at the low-dose level as shown in Section 1.2.
-Dosing may commence at the low-dose level in participants $\geq 6$ months to <2 years of age after IRC review of safety data (e-diary and AE) acquired up to 7 days after Dose 1 at the low-dose level from participants $\geq 2$ to <5 years of age.
+Dosing may commence at the low-dose level in participants ≥6 months to <2 years of age after IRC review of safety data (e-diary and AE) acquired up to 7 days after Dose 1 at the low-dose level from participants ≥2 to <5 years of age.